kumahq/kuma-website/docs/docs/dev/policies/traffic-metrics.md

 ## Secure data plane proxy metrics

 Kuma lets you expose proxy metrics in a secure way by leveraging mTLS.
-Prometheus needs to be a part of the mesh for this feature to work, which is the default deployment mode on kubernetes when using [`kumactl install observability`](../explore/observability.md#demo-setup).
+Prometheus needs to be a part of the mesh for this feature to work, which is the default deployment mode on Kubernetes when using [`kumactl install observability`](../explore/observability.md#demo-setup).

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"